 "Like an animatronic kitten that won’t leave you alone, Scott Pilgrim vs. the World wins its audience over on adorable persistence."
 Moira MacDonald, Seattle Times

-VIFF Vancity Theatre and the Cinematheque join together this weekend to celebrate the centenary of a cinema landmark.
+Back by popular demand!
 In the Land of the Head Hunters was the first feature film made in B.C. and is the oldest extant feature made in Canada.
 It’s also the first feature made with an entirely indigenous North American cast and arguably the first ever documentary feature.
-A portrait of the Kwakwaka’wakw (formerly Kwakiutl) people of northern Vancouver Island and the central coast, it was directed by Edward S. Curtis, the renowned American photographer of First Nations life.
+A portrait of the Kwakwaka’wakw (formerly Kwakiutl) people of northern Vancouver Island and the central coast, it was directed by Edward S Curtis, the renowned American photographer of First Nations life.